f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :scale: 70%

 Below is an example of the CLI prompting for a new password.
-You'll then be disconnected, and will have to log in with the new password.
+You'll then be disconnected and will have to log in with the new password.

 .. code-block:: bash